Chris-Schnaufer/agol2mysql/README.md

 Caution must be used with this script so that legacy data doesn't overwrite the existing data that's in same-named tables.
 More information on this script is available in the data_migration [README.md](https://github.com/Chris-Schnaufer/agol2mysql/tree/main/data_migration).

+The script [a2database.py](https://github.com/Chris-Schnaufer/agol2mysql/tree/main) is used by the other scripts to access the MySQL database and cannot be run on its own.

 # Direct Steps
 The steps here can be used to directly access ESRI schemas and data.